Goutch/HellbenderEngine/HBE/dependencies/glm/manual.md

 #### Step 1: Setup our GLM Fork

 We will make our changes in our own copy of the GLM sitory.
-On the GLM GitHub repo and we repeat the Fork button.
+On the GLM GitHub repo and we press the Fork button.
 We need to download a copy of our fork to our local machine.
 In the terminal, type:

 ```